pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 The data is a collection of time-series from cellphone sensors (pedometer at an undefined sampling rate and the following three at a rate of 100Hz: accelerometer, gyroscope, and magnetometer) of the gait and balance of people with or without Parkinson's disease.
 In each sample, the person is instructed to put the cellphone in a pant's pocket and perform measurements in three stages: 20 steps in a straight line (walking outbound); turn around and stand still for 30 seconds (walking rest); 20 steps back in a straight line (walking return).
 There is also a collection of demographics data for each person who has participated in the experiment.

-Each time-series is stored in a different JSON file which is referenced by a pointer (file code) in a CSV file ("walking_activity.csv") that contains one row for each sequence of the three measurements.
-Each row from this CSV file also has a healthcode which is a unique code for each person that can be used to associate the data from the time-series with the data of another CSV file ("demographics.csv") that contains one row with all demographics data for each person.
+Each time-series is stored in a different JSON file which is referenced by a pointer (file code) in a CSV file ("walking_activity.csv") that contains one column for each sequence of the three measurements.
+Each row from this CSV file has a healthcode which is a unique code for each person that can be used to associate the data from the time-series with the data of another CSV file ("demographics.csv") that contains one row with all demographics data for each person.

 ###### Example of the json structure for each data sample collected at a rate of 100Hz:
 ```json